 Hollywood: This restaurant/club is such a gem.
 I visited it twice on my last vacation to Haiti.
 It has blazing cold air conditioning, great Haitian food, great music and a huge dance area.
 The staff treated us with true Haitian hospitality and made us go back the second time.

 Auberge Au Picolet Restaurant (Cap-Haitien): Although I didn’t stay at the hotel, I did eat lunch at the restaurant.
 The atmosphere is great with a sea breeze and view.
 The service was very good and the food was great!
 The curry chicken was wonderful!

 Quartier Latin: This is hands down my favorite restaurant that I’ve ate at so far in Haiti.
 It is charming, historical, romantic and delicious.
 The service is always good and always great food.
 I love the notes on the walls in the bathroom from visitors.
 It shows how much people love Haiti.

 Moulin Sur Mer: One of the most charming hotels in Haiti.
 I felt like I was staying at a family members house.
 I felt welcomed and at home!
 Although the rooms are a little are small, they are beautifully decorated as authentic gingerbread style and very comfortable.
 Visit the Ogier-Fombrun Museum located near the entrance of the hotel.
 There’s no tour guide, but you’ll be able to see lots of history and learn a lot!

 The ceremony ended with President Martelly and others dancing to a RARA band.
 The whole night was magical.
-An EXPERIENCE that I will never forget.
-I want thank the President and the Ministry again for their generous prize and their support.
-My guests and I had the time of our lives.
+An EXPERIENCE that we will never forget.
+Thank you to the President and the Ministry, again, for their generous prize and their support.
+We had the time of our lives.
 A night we will cherish forever.
-An experience that I cannot explain.
-Thank you all for your support!!!

 More photos on Facebook.com/TheRealHaiti